Achal-03/Hotel-Elite-best-service/README.md

 # Hotel-Elite-best-service
-A page for different screen sizes
+A page with different screen sizes